Description: Four and last part in the series. A continuation of J e XMination.

 "What?
 We all know you do it more often than normal parents should."

-"When those parents can live forever, they have more strength to… oh, for a god's sake!
+"When parents can actually live forever, they have more strength and youth to… oh, for a god's sake!
 You're a grown up!
 Get over it!"
 I scolded him and actually laughed.

-"I haven't seen you laugh like this for a long time now," Alex noticed and smiled to me.
+"I haven't seen you laugh like this for a long time now," Alex pointed out and smiled right back.
 "It's good to see it."

-"Mom, it's all still very fresh between me and Imra…" Alex started explaining himself, but it did not miss my attention that he also started blushing.
+"Mom, it's all still very fresh between me and Imra…" Alex started explaining himself, but it didn't miss my attention that he also started blushing.

-"Uhm… you know, those red hair might be dark but those genes of yours still make your face burn in all the least wanted moments."
+"Mhm… You know, this red hair of yours might be dark but those genes still make your face burn in all the least wanted moments."

 "Damn it!
 Why couldn't one of you be a brunette for a change?"
 Alex asked, clearly indicating that both I and Lex had natural red hair.
 "What kind of genes have you two given me anyway?!"

-"You should be happy that your hair is not bright orange," I teased him again.
+"You should be happy that your hair isn't bright orange," I teased him again.
 "And I let you know that I'm very proud of what I and your father produced."